Parked:

 Ellie Murphy (north fence): Door Arch Gate.
 Colonnade for a parking lot.
 Inspired by the Ribblehead Viaduct in Yorkshire which was inspired by actual Roman viaducts, and colonnades and arches throughout human history, Ellie Murphy’s “Pink Door - Green Arch - Blue Gate (Indoor Outdoor),” 2023-2024-2025, is a piece which reconfigures two existing sculptures with a third new one into an original installation created just for the fences at Stay Frosty.
 Made of non-woven and macramé fiber, “Indoor Outdoor” hopes to activate the space between object and environment, between wearable and architecture, and between intimate and public.
 What is the fabric of society?

-Sammy Bennett Building on the principles of Wabi-Sabi, Bennett’s work explores the deconstruction and reconstruction of materials into cohesive forms.
+Sammy Bennett: Building on the principles of Wabi-Sabi, Bennett’s work explores the deconstruction and reconstruction of materials into cohesive forms.
 The industrial fencing sourced from my studio and neighborhood signify construction, concealment and gentrification.
 The fabrics represent debris—the remnants blowing around streets, temporary shelters to the chaos of nature.
 “By using materials often deemed trash, I challenge the hierarchy of artist materials while evoking a spectrum of associated values.
 This piece examines invisibility, obscuring representational elements behind mesh fencing that disrupts our viewing experience”.

 Sarah George: George will include three of her needle-felted sculptures--The Mother (Opossum), The Opportunist (Fox), The Guest (Raccoon) The original natives of the northeast show their adaptability through real and imaginative ways to civilization/gentrification.
 Instead of being displaced by us, George wanted to show the spectrum of their instincts, from the basic hunting of penned prey, to adopting our more hedonistic human behaviors.